clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 so Flurry/Patient Defense or even [Stunning Strike is not magical](https://rpg.stackexchange.com/questions/76005/does-ki-count-as-magic-for-the-purpose-of-an-antimagic-field-or-is-it-only-fluf).

-Paladin also have some funny edge cases:
+The `paladin` only has a few similar references:

 - Channel Divinity is magical
 - Sacred Weapon is magical (weapon no longer get the +1 if it got it)
 - Divine Health is magical (no longer immune to disease)
 - Divine Smite is not magical - but you can't use it to expend spell slots!

-Druid's wild shape is magical and would temporarily drop within an `AMF`.
+The `druid`'s wild shape is magical and would temporarily drop within an `AMF`.

-Ranger is more straightforward.
+The `ranger` is more straightforward.
 Only spells matter, and while `Hunter's Mark` will linger, it does so under concentration, and is suppressed by an `AMF` if you/they touch it.

 ## Delayed Blast Fireball
 This brings us to the curious case of [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball).